-Replicate objects while retaining metadata — If you need to ensure your replica copy is identical to the source copy, you can use replication to make copies of your objects that retain all metadata, such as the original object creation time and version IDs.
+Replicate objects while retaining metadata — If you need to ensure your replica copies are identical to the source data, you can use S3 Replication to make copies of your objects that retain all metadata, such as the original object creation time, object access control lists (ACLs), and version IDs.

-Maintain object copies under different ownership — Regardless of who owns the source object, you can tell Amazon S3 to change replica ownership to the AWS account that owns the destination bucket to restrict access to object replicas.
+Maintain object copies under a different account — Regardless of who owns the source object, you can tell Amazon S3 to change replica ownership to the AWS account that owns the destination bucket to restrict access to object replicas.

-Replicate your objects within 15 minutes — You can use Amazon S3 Replication Time Control to replicate your data in a predictable time frame.
-Replication Time Control replicates 99.99 percent of new objects stored in Amazon S3 within 15 minutes, backed by a Service Level Agreement (SLA).
+Replicate your objects within 15 minutes — You can use Amazon S3 Replication Time Control (S3 RTC) to replicate your data in a predictable time frame.
+S3 RTC replicates 99.99 percent of new objects stored in Amazon S3 within 15 minutes of upload and is backed by a Service Level Agreement (SLA).